michigan-musicer/mlir-loop-tiling/README.md

 ## Using the Makefile Pipeline
 - "make loop_tile_size" runs the affine dialect loop tile optimization from mlir to mlir
-- "make convert_mlir_to_llvm" runs the entire pipeline for the affine loop optimization form mlir to llvm, outputting pipeline/convert_mlir_to_llvm.mlir which should only contain llvm instructions
+- "make convert_mlir_to_llvm" runs the entire pipeline for the affine loop optimization from mlir to llvm, outputting pipeline/convert_mlir_to_llvm.mlir which should only contain llvm instructions
 - The make commands are intended to be run in your home directory on server and create a pipeline directory to store output
-- You can run make clean to get rid of the pipeline directory and run it fresh
+- You can run "make clean" to get rid of the pipeline directory and run it fresh

 ## Parameters on the server
 - Cache size: 64 KB (4096 elements) (use command `lscpu`)